tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

 The last block we are going to add is a Features List.
 The `FeatureList` block will render another set of `InlineBlocks` — _nested blocks_.

+Create a new file, `components/FeatureList.js`, add the following code:

 **components/FeatureList.js**

 ```jsx